Reduce Plastic Waste

 Reduce Plastic Waste Tip #1 – Bring along your own Reusable Bag.

-Every the year the world produces 5 trillion plastic bags.
+Every year the world produces 5 trillion plastic bags.
 If you kept each of these bags side-by-side, it would go around the planet 7 times!
 Such high demand comes from the fact that plastic is incredibly cheap to manufacture.
 And that is why most of the shops and convenience stores around the world hand out free single-use plastic shopping bag to every customer.
 Discarded minutes later, millions of this flimsy plastic, end up choking our waterways, seabirds, marine animals and polluting our environment.

 Of all the habits and routines we are accustomed to, breaking out of the grab-a-plastic-bag habit is probably one of the easiest.
 There are plenty of options out there for shopping bags made of environment-friendly materials.
-The iBan Plastic Tote Bag is one such option available on our eco shop.
+The iBan Plastic Reusable Shopping Bag is one such option available on our eco shop.
 The many alternatives available to the plastic bag is not expensive either – nothing close to what plastic costs the planet!
-And compared to those cheap plastic bags, using a reusable organic bag is not just a much better-looking alternative, but it also makes a statement regarding your concern for our beautiful planet.
+And compared to those cheap plastic bags, using a reusable organic cotton bag is not just a much better-looking alternative, but it also makes a statement regarding your concern for our beautiful planet.

 Reduce Plastic Waste Tip #2 – Loose Fruits & Vegetables are just as Good.

 This here is one more example were plastic has sneaked into our lives, seemingly quite harmless, yet with dire consequences to the environment.
 Behold, the plastic packaging industry.
 To get some insight into how the fine plastic wrapping our food items had us fooled, read this – New Study Reveals: Plastic Packaging, A Disastrous Attempt At Curbing Food Wastage Issue